GaneshJadhavOnGitHub/mime_to_ext/README.md

 ####  Why `mime_to_ext`?

-> Most crates that handle MIME type lookups (like `mime_guess` or Python’s `mimetypes`) depend on limited datasets — often system-level `mime.types` files or small curated tables.
-This can lead to missing or inconsistent mappings across platforms.
+> Most crates that handle MIME type lookups depend on limited datasets — often system-level `mime.types` files or small curated tables.
+This can lead to missing mappings.
 >
 > `mime_to_ext` eliminates these inconsistencies by combining and cleaning data from multiple independent and widely used MIME databases into a single unified dataset.
 >